A Closer Look at the Rasmussen University – Green Bay Campus

 Sitting right at the intersection of Interstate 41 and Highway 54 on the western side of Green Bay, the campus location gives easy access to other areas of town and the state.
 The Fox River divides the city in half and runs to the bay, which opens to beautiful Lake Michigan to the northeast.
 The river provides plenty of watercraft recreation, for boaters or kayakers alike.

-The city itself is, of course, home to the Green Bay Packers’ historic Lambeau Field, which is just a couple of miles from the Rasmussen College campus for those sports fanatics.
+The city itself is, of course, home to the Green Bay Packers’ historic Lambeau Field, which is just a couple of miles from the Rasmussen University campus for those sports fanatics.
 Bronze statues of football greats line the outside of the stadium, and the Packers’ Hall of Fame and museum are adjoined, so it’s a quick five-minute drive from campus for a whole day of football fun.

 Closer to the bay, the well-known Bay Beach Amusement Park is Green Bay’s answer to New York’s Coney Island, with a bayside roller coaster, bumper cars and Ferris wheel.
 For a quiet change of pace, folks can head to the 47-acre Green Bay Botanical Garden, open year-round.